dervaux/SheetMusicView/README.md

 - [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org) team for the excellent music notation engine
 - [VexFlow](https://vexflow.com) for the underlying music rendering technology
 - The Swift and SwiftUI communities for inspiration and best practices

----

-For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/yourusername/SwiftUI-OSMD-Bridge).